amelialon/KAIST-DCGAN-Cats-Project/README.md

 # DCGANs for Cat Image Generation

 This repository contains the implementation of a Deep Convolutional Generative Adversarial Network (DCGAN) for generating realistic cat images.
 This project was conducted as part of an individual research project at KAIST.

-The link to accessing the notebook is https://colab.research.google.com/drive/1rXnMAYlmY6gmqJCQ8JDWoR9QLy4Tr3oR?usp=sharing as GitHub forbids the upload of large sized files.
+The link to access the notebook is https://colab.research.google.com/drive/1rXnMAYlmY6gmqJCQ8JDWoR9QLy4Tr3oR?usp=sharing as GitHub forbids the upload of large sized files.

+The link to access the individual research report is https://drive.google.com/file/d/1ot4O_ypvOf6aJKUpXuexmL8cAatp8aIP/view?usp=sharing.

 ## Project Overview
 The objective of this project was to explore generative adversarial networks (GANs) and their application to image synthesis.
 Using the DCGAN architecture, the model was trained on a dataset of cat images to generate new, realistic cat images.